lukesmith/docker-jenkins-swarm/README.md

 # Jenkins Swarm Docker container

 This container runs the jenkins-swarm client.
-It is available on on [Docker Hub](https://registry.hub.docker.com/u/lukesmith/jenkins-swarm/)
+It is available on on [Docker Hub](https://registry.hub.docker.com/u/lukesmith/jenkins-swarm/).

+The idea for this container is to not actually perform the compilation but instead to run a new Docker container that the build occurs within.
+The container contains `make`, which makes it super easy to use the container without further modification of build dependencies.

 ## Configuration